Mission Camel Cheese

 You may have read about it in the paper, or have seen the latest gossip on our twitter or Facebook page; we’ve accepted an extraordinary mission.
 We’re making the UK’s first camel’s milk cheese!
 It truly is an experiment.
 We’re not sure how it’s going to taste or what the texture will be like and, although we have made an educated guess, the proof will be in the tasting!
 We’re attempting to create a Brie style cheese but as this is a whole new venture we are inviting you to follow us, every step of the way!

-We must admit we’ve had a little taste here at Godminster HQ, just to see if we want to unleash our new wares on the public and indeed the judges at the Global Cheese Awards that will be held at Frome Cheese Show on the 13th September.
+The team have had a little taste here at Godminster HQ, just to see if we want to unleash our new wares on the public.
+Also, the judges at the Global Cheese Awards.
+The awards will be held at Frome Cheese Show on the 13th September.
 We can assure you that it is edible!
-We don’t know if everyone’s going to love it but we can’t wait to see everyone’s faces when they are offered a sample.
-Jess
+We don’t know if everyone’s going to love it.
+However, we can’t wait to see everyone’s faces when they are offered a sample.